 Evaluate the lighting: Areas which are well lit are harder for intruders to break in.
 If there are areas on your property where it is shady or dark, these are the places you need to evaluate.
 You might need motion sensing equipment and floodlights.
 If such options are not viable, you might want to go for infrared cameras instead for nighttime protection.

-The internal security: There will be zones within the building which demand extra protection.
+The internal frontpoint security: There will be zones within the building which demand extra protection.
 These could be safes, lockers or even expensive paintings.
-Identify such areas and maximize the security thereby installing CCTV cameras, finger print locking mechanisms, security hardware, etc.
+Identify such areas and maximize the security thereby installing wired or wireless CCTV cameras, finger print locking mechanisms, security hardware, etc.

 Cost – the biggest constraint

 Money can sometimes be a limitation which is going to decide the sophistication of the home security systems you opt for in the end.
 Obviously, as you start to get into high-end features, the costs also get higher.
 If you want a very basic burglar alarm just for the sake of it, you can even get one for $20 right off Amazon.
 A decent security service should cost around $100 for installation and an additional $20-$30 per month.
-That being said, the high end ones can cost thousands of dollars.
+Frontpoint security, a wireless home security system package will range from $34.99 to $49.99 per month with some upfront costs based on equipment choices.
+That being said, the high end system can cost thousands of dollars if you’re doing an upfront purchase.
 If you own a big business with a lot of expensive transactions, you might want to consider one of those.
 Apart from that, there are a plenty of safety systems in the same league.

 How to choose between similar products from different companies

 Now that you know your requirement and cost constraints, you need to do intense research on the variety of goods available.
 A simple Google search online can open many sources for investigation.
 Make sure you check user reviews and other expert opinions before shortlisting on a select few.
 Once that is done – try to see if there are extra features which makes one stand out.
 Here are a few pointers that can help you in the shortlisting process: